AntoniaSophia/CarND-Advanced-Lane-Lines/solution/P4_writeup_Antonia.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file [Calibrate the Camera](https://github.com/AntoniaSophia/CarND-Advanced-Lane-Lines/blob/master/solution/Calibrate_Camera.py) or in the Jupyter notebook [Notebook](https://github.com/AntoniaSophia/CarND-Advanced-Lane-Lines/blob/master/solution/Advanced_Lane_Lines.ipynb) in the cells 2,3,4 and escpecially 5.
+What I've done is basically to load all chessboard images and let 9x6 corners inside the board been identfied.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I start by preparing "object points" (variable `objpoints` in cell 2), which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objpoints` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
+The variable `imgpoints` (see also cell 2) will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![Undistorted chessboard][image1]

 ###Pipeline (single images)